manuelruder/artistic-videos/README.md

 Tested with Ubuntu 14.04.

 * Install torch7 and loadcaffe as described by jcjohnson: [neural-style#setup](https://github.com/jcjohnson/neural-style#setup).
-* The frames of the video must be saved as individual image files, one file per frame.
-This can be easily done using [ffmpeg](https://ffmpeg.org/).
-For example: `ffmpeg -i video.mp4 frame_%04d.ppm`.
 * To use the temporal consistency constraints, you need to set up an utility which estimates the optical flow between two images and creates a flow file in the [middlebury file format](http://vision.middlebury.edu/flow/code/flow-code/README.txt).
 For example, you can use [DeepFlow](http://lear.inrialpes.fr/src/deepflow/) which we also used in our paper.
 Then you can make use of the script `makeOptFlow.sh` to generate the optical flow for all frames as well as the certainty of the flow field.
 Specify the path to the optical flow utility in the first line of this script file.

+## Simple style transfer

+To perform style transfer with mostly the default parameters, execute `stylizeVideo.sh <path_to_video>`.
+This script will perform all the steps necessay to create a stylized version of the video.
+Note: you still need to specify the path to the optical flow utility as described above.
+And you have to have ffmpeg (or libav-tools for Ubuntu 14.10 and earlier) installed.

-## Usage
+## Advanced Usage

+Please read the script `stylizeVideo.sh` to see which setps you have to perform in advance exactly.
+Basically you have to save the frames of the video as individual image files and you have to compute the optical flow between all adjacent frames as well as the certainty of the flow field (both can be accomplished with `makeOptFlow.sh`).

 There are two versions of this algorithm, a single-pass and a multi-pass version.
-The multi-pass version yields better results in case of strong camera motion, but needs more iternations per frame.
+The multi-pass version yields better results in case of strong camera motion, but needs more iterations per frame.

 Basic usage: